wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 ### What is the difference between the free cluster and a Wavefront trial?
 * **Free cluster** <br/>The free cluster supports limited data ingestion throughput with 5-day retention and no SLA guarantees.
 It allows developers to try out Wavefront without having to sign up or provide an email address.

-* **Wavefront trail** <br/>The Wavefront trial allows you to experience the full power of the Wavefront platform by bringing in data from your cloud environments (AWS/GCP/Azure/vSphere), Kubernetes, over 200 integrations, and large-scale service fleets into a single observability platform.
+* **Wavefront trial** <br/>The Wavefront trial allows you to experience the full power of the Wavefront platform by bringing in data from your cloud environments (AWS/GCP/Azure/vSphere), Kubernetes, over 200 integrations, and large-scale service fleets into a single observability platform.
 We ask that you tell us more about yourself when signing up for a trial.

   Once you've signed up, you can retrieve an API token and configure it in your `application.properties` file:
   ```